reorr/mantablockscreen/README.md

 ```
 3. Run `$ sudo make install`

+You can also install it via [AUR](https://aur.archlinux.org/packages/mantablockscreen/) if you are running Arch Linux

 ## Usage
 To create cached images run command below <br>
 `$ mantablockscreen -i PATH/TO/YOUR/IMAGE` <br>